bluepine/Notes-On-The-Nature-Of-Knowledge-In-Market-Economy/README.md

 No knowledge can be proven true absolutely.
 [https://en.wikipedia.org/wiki/I_know_that_I_know_nothing]

+Since no knowledge can be proven true absolutely, it follows that one has to take risk when acting upon a piece of knowledge.
+This is especially true in a market economy.
+It is possible that repeated actions by many participants can serve as extra validations for said knowledge, thus decreasing the risk.
+However the systematic risk could still be on the rise at the same time, since such actions could lead to a self-reenforcing cycle.
+In order to beat the market, the market participant needs to act differently to differentiate, and he/she also needs to control the risk of being wrong.
+It is plausible for said market participant to repeat the adversarial process of coming up with bold assumptions and challenge it with existing evidence and reason, until the risk is lowered under an acceptable bound and the reward still profitable.

 Human's perception of truth can lead to to a self-reenforcing cycle, which keeps validating the perceived truth until it can no longer do so.

 - [https://www.tandfonline.com/doi/full/10.1080/1350178X.2013.859415]